 Updated by the Progyny Clinical Team — December 2025.

 After egg retrieval, the eggs are fertilized in a lab to create embryos.
-These embryos may be frozen or transferred soon after.
-You may take medicine before and after the procedure to prepare for a transfer.
+These embryos may be frozen or transferred soon after retrieval.
+You make take medicine before and after the procedure to prepare for a transfer.
 Here’s what you can expect.

 For a medicated frozen embryo transfer